-I am a PhD candidate in the Department of Political Science at Duke University (expected graduation: May 2023).
-My primary subfield is in Security, Peace, and Conflict, with a secondary specialization in Methodology (Game Theory track).
-My research interests lie at the nexus of international security, international political economy and foreign policy, particularly economic sanctions and the determinants of sanction usage by governments, and the micro-level effects of economic statecraft.
+I am a postdoctoral fellow at the Clements Center for National Security at the University of Texas at Austin.
+My research interests lie at the nexus of international security, international political economy and foreign policy, with particular focus on economic sanctions and the determinants of sanction usage by governments, as well as the micro-level effects of economic statecraft.

-In addition to the dissertation, I also have several co-authored works in progress.
+In addition to my dissertation, I also have several co-authored works under review and in progress.
 These include papers on the impact of economic sanctions on women's rights and lived experiences in the target state, survey experiments on Filipino diplomats looking at how foreign service officers perceive international negotiations, and a novel semi-supervised item response theory method to measure the varieties of power, among others.

-I am currently supported by a grant from the National Science Foundation, which is funding one of my co-authored projects.
+I received my PhD from the Department of Political Science at Duke University in the summer of 2023.
+I was previously supported by a grant from the National Science Foundation, which is funding one of my co-authored projects.
 For the academic year 2021-2022, I was a Pre-Doctoral Fellow at the America in the World Consortium.
-Previously, I was a Carnegie Junior Scholar at the International Policy Scholars Consortium and Network.
+Previously, I was also a Carnegie Junior Scholar at the International Policy Scholars Consortium and Network.